rileyjsumner/FFLDashboard/README.md

 ## Helpful Git/Terminal commands

-`git clone <url> .` — Clone the repo into your current directory `git commit -am "<message>"` — Commit all staged files `git push` — push all commits to the remote branch `git pull` — pull all commits from the remote branch
+`git clone <url> .` — Clone the repo into your current directory `git add .` — Use this to stage files that are newly created `git commit -am "<message>"` — Commit all staged files `git push` — push all commits to the remote branch `git pull` — pull all commits from the remote branch